rebryant/pgpbs-artifact/README.txt

 brief explanation of their signicance.
 This document is generated automatically using the original and reproduced data.

-DEMOS

-The archive includes the capability to run two classes of demonstration benchmarks:
-  * Cardinality problems: Based on constraints among mismatched sets
-  * Parity problems: Based on exclusive-or operations

-All benchmark problems are unsatisfiable.
-The task is to generate a proof of unsatisfiability.
-Among all existing proof-generating SAT solvers that we know, only PGPBS can generate an unsatisfiability proof for any of the cardinality benchmarks with a reasonable amount of effort (less than 5000 seconds and generating a proof with less than 100 million clauses).
-Only three solvers, all based on BDDs, can generate an unsatisfiability proof for any of the parity benchmarks.
-These are: PGPBS, PGBDD, and EBDDRES (developed by Jussila, Sinz, and Biere in 2006.)
-Of these, PGPBS generates the shortest proofs.

 INSTRUCTIONS

 1. System Requirements (Tested with TACAS virtual environment)